md-akhi/SHDateTime-js/docs/en/set-month.md

 # Parameters

 <code>monthValue</code>
 A zero-based integer representing the month of the year offset from the start of the year.
-So, 0 represents January, 11 represents December, -1 represents December of the previous year, and 12 represents January of the following year.
+So, 0 represents Farvardin, 11 represents Esfand, -1 represents Esfand of the previous year, and 12 represents Farvardin of the following year.

 <code>dayValue</code>
 Optional.
 An integer from 1 to 31, representing the day of the month.

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date.
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the updated date.

 # Description